Hybrid Pricing Models: Combining Subscriptions with Usage-Based Billing

 • You want expansion revenue without a dedicated upsell motion

-• Your customers are comfortable with variable billing but prefer a predictable floor
+• Your customers prefer a predictable floor with some usage flexibility above it

 Hybrid is a poor fit if: